typesupply/opentype-cookbook/website/content/foundation-concepts.md

 ![Rule processing.](images/foundation-processing-rule.svg)

-Here is our example, animated:

-    (ideally I will be able to include an animation of a complete processing run)

 The process is the same for positioning features, except that instead of rule evaluation stopping when a glyph is replaced, the evaluation is stopped when a glyph's position is changed.

 That's how processing works and it is the most complex part of OpenType features that you will need to understand.
 Got it?
 Great!